Shirley Raines (non-profit founder): Death

+Awards and recognition

-In 2021, she was chosen to be the CNN Hero of the Year.
+In 2021, she was chosen to be the CNN Hero of the Year, also receiving a $100,000 grant for her work.
 In 2022, Raines was one of 17 activists who shared the stage with Lizzo upon accepting the People's Choice Awards for "The People's Champion."

 In 2025, she was nominated for the 56th NAACP Image Awards in the category Outstanding Social Media Personality of the Year.
+Similarly, TIME named Raines as one of their TIME100 Creators for 2025.